By Chad Spitler, Founder and CEO, September 2025

 Enforcement Notice: CARB issued an Enforcement Notice in December 2024 allowing reporting entities to submit emissions data based on information they already possess or collect, recognizing the need for lead time to implement new data collection processes.

-California’s climate disclosure laws impose significant compliance costs and resource demands for companies across the spectrum where even small companies will need to invest in new data collection systems, specialized staff, and third-party verification services.
-The mandatory nature means non-compliance carries enforcement penalties, while the public disclosure requirements give investors, competitors, and stakeholders unprecedented visibility into how companies assess material climate risks across their operations, supply chains, and financial outcomes.
+California’s climate disclosure laws will impose compliance costs and resource demands for companies across the spectrum – and even small companies will need to invest in new data collection systems, specialized staff, and third-party verification services.
+The mandatory nature means that non-compliance carries enforcement penalties, while also enhancing public scrutiny of your business.
+Companies should be aware that newly public disclosures will give investors, competitors, and stakeholders unprecedented visibility into how companies assess climate risks across their operations and be prepared for new questions.

-CARB continues to be in information-gathering stage with plans to finalize regulations by end of 2025.
+CARB continues to be in information-gathering stage and will open up public comment again on September 11, 2025.
+The rulemaking entity plans to finalize regulations by end of 2025.

 We are here to help when you and your company when you are ready to get started.
 For more information on these rules, check out our past insights.